top of page

 Illustration showing people collaborating to assemble colourful pie chart pieces outdoors, with a city background and blue sky.

-Sometimes it's hard to know what's true, especially if you're a company owner exploring EO as a succession plan – or you've already sold your business to an EOT but are struggling to make EO work effectively as a leader, board or team.
+Sometimes it's hard to know what's true, especially if you're a company owner exploring EO as a succession plan – or have already sold your business to an Employee Ownership Trust (EOT) but are struggling to make EO work effectively as a leader, board or team.

-Here, our experienced consultant Jeremy Gadd busts 5 common myths about EO – from the reasons owners choose employee ownership to how to make it 'work' long-term.
+Here, our experienced consultant Jeremy Gadd busts five common myths about EO.
+He covers everything from the reasons owners choose employee ownership to how to make it work long-term.

 Myth 1: It's not about the money